For ease, we have extracted some of the questions that come up regularly from the frequently asked question packs.

 - Can I do one notification on IPAFFS for my full consignment, even if it includes several different products and going to multiple destinations?

-From 1 January to 30 June 2022, you are required to notify each product type on IPAFFS and not the full consignment in one notification.
+From 1 January, you are required to notify each product type on IPAFFS and not the full consignment in one notification.

 Example one: your consignment includes 100 pork joints, 500 packs of cheese, 200 cans of pet food and, is destined for two locations in GB.
 You will need three notifications because you have three different product types (pork, cheese and petfood) even though two products are going to the same address.